trnila/tracer/Readme.md

 tracer -h
 ```

+## Examples
+If you clone this repository somewhere, you can run interesting examples though helper script `./examples/run`,
+but it requires `tracer` and [`tracergui`](https://github.com/trnila/tracer-gui) in your *PATH*.
+It can be achieved by installing both applications with *pip*.

 ## Configuration
 Configuration options from command line arguments are merged with configuration file *~/.tracerrc* and with
 file *tracer.conf.py* in current working directory.